sara4844/PastorsBread/issues.md

 correct and rendered text is correct
 2. When a chapter is selected, the button is not a different color, to show which one was selected
 3. Switching bettween chapters has a 2-sec delay

+React issues:
+-- this has been omitted from entry[] in webpack config
+    './app/index.js'